CZ-NIC/fred-docs/Concepts/ContactMerger.rst

 The *source contact*\ (s) is (are) then deleted from the Registry.

-The Registry operator may choose a pair of duplicate contacts themself and merge just the two them if the two contacts are :ref:`merge-able <mergeable-contacts>`.
+The Registry operator may choose a pair of duplicate contacts themself and merge just the two of them if the two contacts are :ref:`merge-able <mergeable-contacts>`.
 (See the task :ref:`contact-merge-manual`.)

 The other option is to use the automatic merge procedure which can select a whole set of duplicate contacts automatically and merge them into a single *destination contact*.
-The *destination contact* is filtered from the set using :ref:`prioritized criteria <merge-auto-criteria>`.
+The *destination contact* is determined by filtering the set with various criteria (see :ref:`merge-auto-criteria`), which make the outcome the best possible choice.
+The other contacts in the set are treated as *source contacts*.
-(See the task :ref:`contact-merge-auto`.)
+(This task can be set as a :ref:`periodic task <cronjob-contact-merger>`.)

 In both cases, the contacts must be managed by the same registrar, however, they are replaced in linked objects even if the linked objects have different